What is Keyword Research?

 For example, our include filter becomes:

-Once we apply this filter, it gets us results that are a lot more targeted.
+Once we apply this filter, we get results that are a lot more targeted and help us identify long tail keywords, too.

 EXCLUDE FILTER